LaudateCorpus1/lets-color-skill/README.md

             The `hpPrinterDirective` method is where the "magic" happens.
 It's where we're going to ask Alexa to communicate with HP Printer Skill through [`Skill Connections`](https://developer.amazon.com/docs/custom-skills/skill-connections.html) feature to print the selected coloring page.
-            Basically the `hpPrinterDirective` method returns a Directive, a `SendRequestDirective` to be more specific.
+            Basically the `hpPrinterDirective` method returns a Directive, a `StartConnectionDirective` to be more specific.
-            This `SendRequestDirective` is responsible to tell Alexa that we want to delegate a job to other capable skills, in this case delegate a coloring page to HP Printer Skill to print.
+            This `StartConnectionDirective` is responsible to tell Alexa that we want to delegate a job to other capable skills, in this case delegate a coloring page to HP Printer Skill for printing.

-            The`SendRequestDirective` requires three parameters: name, payload and token.
-Name corresponds to the name of the connection (PRINT, SCHEDULE..).
-Payload contains the required attributes for the connection name you are sending.
+            The`StartConnectionDirective` requires three parameters: uri, input and token.
+Uri corresponds to the type of the connection (PrintPDF, PrintIMAGE..).
+Input contains the required attributes for the connection type you are sending.
 And token that is a value that comes back to our skill as-is when we receive a response for Alexa regarding the execution of the HP Printer skill.

-            The Payload is pretty tied to the connection Name.
+            The Input is pretty tied to the connection Uri.
 Which means that there are different attributes for each kind of connection.
-For sending jobs to be printed to HP Printer Skill, we'll be working with connection name **"PRINT"**.
-So the acceptable attributes for this connection name are:
+For sending jobs to be printed from HP Printer Skill, we'll be working with connection uri **"connection://AMAZON.PrintPDF/1"**.
+So the acceptable attributes for this connection uri are:
             - **@version**
-            - **@type**: *PrintImageRequest*, *PrintPDFRequest*, *PrintWebPageRequest*
+            - **@type**: *PrintPDFRequest*
             - **title**: Title of the document to be printed
             - **description**: description of the document to be printed
             - **url**: url of the document to be printed

+            The supported connections uri are: *connection://AMAZON.PrintPDF/1*, *connection://AMAZON.PrintWebPage/1* and *connection://AMAZON.PrintImage/1* and the request types are respectively `PrintPDFRequest`, `PrintWebPageRequest`, `PrintImageRequest`.

             Let's take a look at the `hpPrinterDirective` method and the payload creation:
             ```java
-            private static SendRequestDirective hpPrinterDirective(String name, String url, ColoringPagesResource resource, Locale locale) {
+            private static StartConnectionDirective hpPrinterDirective(String name, String url, ColoringPagesResource resource, Locale locale) {
                 String extension = UrlUtils.getExtensionFromUrl(url);
-                Map<String, Object> payload = generatePayload(extension, name, url, resource, locale);
+                Map<String, Object> payload = generateInput(extension, name, url, resource, locale);

-                return SendRequestDirective.builder()
+                return StartConnectionDirective.builder()
-                        .withName(PRINT_NAME)
+                        .withUri(CONNECTION_AMAZON_PRINT_PDF_1)
                         .withToken(COLORING_PAGES_TOKEN)
-                        .withPayload(payload)
-                        .build();
+                        .withInput(payload)
+                        .build();.withName(PRINT_NAME)
             }

-            private static Map<String, Object> generatePayload(String extension, String name, String url,
+            private static Map<String, Object> generateInput(String extension, String name, String url,
                                                                ColoringPagesResource resource, Locale locale) {
                 String requestType = getRequestType(extension);
-                Map<String, Object> payload = new HashMap<>();
+                Map<String, Object> input = new HashMap<>();
-                payload.put(TYPE, requestType);
+                input.put(TYPE, requestType);
-                payload.put(VERSION, "1");
+                input.put(VERSION, "1");
-                payload.put(TITLE, name);
+                input.put(TITLE, name);
-                payload.put(DESCRIPTION, String.format(I18nResource.getString("category_of", locale), resource.name()));
+                input.put(DESCRIPTION, String.format(I18nResource.getString("category_of", locale), resource.name()));
-                payload.put(URL, url);
+                input.put(URL, url);
                 if (requestType.equals(PRINT_IMAGE_REQUEST)) {
-                    payload.put(IMAGE_TYPE, extension.toUpperCase());
+                    input.put(IMAGE_TYPE, extension.toUpperCase());
                 }
                 String providerId = System.getenv(PROVIDER_ID);

                 if (providerId != null) {
                     Map<String, Object> context = new HashMap<>();
                     context.put(PROVIDER_ID, providerId);
-                    payload.put(CONTEXT, context);
+                    input.put(CONTEXT, context);
                 }
-                return payload;
+                return input;
             }
             ```